danfuzz/samizdat/doc/samizdat-0.md

 `elseFunction` (if any) is called with no arguments.

-The return value from this function is whatever was returned by the consequent function that was called.
-If no consequent was called, this returns no value.
+The return value from this function is whatever was returned by the consequent function that was called (including void).
+If no consequent was called, this returns void.

 #### `ifValue function valueFunction voidFunction? <> . | ~.`